mxcube/mxcubeweb/docs/source/dev/tests.md

 ## E2E Tests (Cypress)

-The e2e tests are located in the `ui/cypress/e2e` folder and consists of multiple specs represented each by one file.
+The E2E tests are located in the `ui/cypress/e2e` folder and consist of multiple specs represented each by one file.
 The specs are designed to each contain the tests to their respective component.
 One exception is the `app.cy.js` which also includes tests regarding login.

-To run all the tests consecutavely in a headless browser environment, you can use the following command:
+To run all the tests consecutively in a headless browser environment, start both the backend and front-end servers in separate terminals, and then run the following command from the root of the project:

 ```
-# Make sure to run this from the root of the project
-cd mxcubeweb

-pnpm --prefix ui run e2e
+pnpm --prefix ui e2e
 ```

 This should give you a result similar to this: